Maryland Drone Laws

 Pending Legislation

-HB 471In Committee — First Reading Judiciary (2026 Session)Public Safety - State and Local Governments - Use of Unmanned Aircraft
+HB 471In Committee (Judiciary)Public Safety - State and Local Governments - Use of Unmanned Aircraft

-Proposes to restrict government use of unmanned aircraft by establishing that certain evidence obtained through UAS use is inadmissible in criminal, civil, or administrative proceedings.
-Would prohibit state and local government units from deploying, operating, or using information acquired through unmanned aircraft subject to certain exceptions for emergency situations and authorized law enforcement operations.
-This bill would significantly expand upon existing Public Safety Article § 1-208 restrictions.
+Proposes to make evidence obtained through government use of unmanned aircraft inadmissible in criminal, civil, or administrative proceedings without proper authorization.
+Would prohibit state and local government units from deploying or operating unmanned aircraft subject to certain exceptions, and would restrict use of information acquired through government drone operations.

 Last action: January 29, 2026

-HB 954Inactive — 2025 Session EndedPublic Safety - State and Local Governments - Use of Unmanned Aircraft
+HB 954PendingPublic Safety - State and Local Governments - Use of Unmanned Aircraft

 Last action: December 4, 2025